 Spring has finally sprung!
-Whilst horsemen and women have sworn by the benefits of ‘Dr Green’ for generations, it’s not without its pitfalls.
+While many have sworn by the benefits of ‘Dr Green’ for generations, it’s not without its pitfalls.
 Knowing the facts can help you decide on the most suitable management for your horse this spring.

 1. Calorie overload

-Ponies have been seen to consume almost 5% of their bodyweight (dry matter) in grass per day which for a 500kg horse, would equate to a staggering 25kg.
-In spring, this could easily provide three times the published energy (calorie) requirement for horses and ponies in light work.
+Ponies have been seen to consume almost 5% of their bodyweight (dry matter) in grass per day which equates to a whopping 12.5kg for 250kg pony!
+Spring grass may provide three times the published energy (calorie) requirement for horses and ponies in light work.
 In fact, a 250kg pony could consume enough energy to fuel a 500kg racehorse (equivalent to over half a bag of conditioning cubes) every day from spring grass alone!

 2. Water soluble carbohydrate (WSC) risks